tohkm22-del/Stellar-Systems---A-New-Beginning/README.md

 ### EXTRA
 All textures made in GIMP.
-This is my first KSP mod.
+This is my first mod.
 If you have any feedback, please feel free to share it with me.

+Thank you for playing and enjoying my mod!